twhite7/ugrad-handbook/README.md

 The current version will always be available, in PDF form, online at http://handbook.cs.virginia.edu.

-The primary author of this handbook is [Aaron Bloomfield](http://www.cs.virginia.edu/~asb/) (aaron@virginia.edu, [@bloomfieldaaron](https://twitter.com/bloomfieldaaron), [github.com/aaronbloomfield](github.com/aaronbloomfield)).
+The primary author of this handbook is [Luther Tychonievich](http://www.cs.virginia.edu/~lat7h/).
 If you have any suggestions, corrections, etc., please either [execute a pull request](https://help.github.com/articles/using-pull-requests) or contact him.

+To create the PDF of the handbook:

+- Ensure that the following programs are installed: make pdflatex pdftoppm pnmtopng pngtopnm, as well as a few other LaTeX extras (fonts and packages)
+    - On Ubuntu 18.04, that's the following packages: `netpbm git make poppler-utils texlive-latex-base texlive-fonts-recommended texlive-latex-extra`
+- Run `make` twice